eldridgea/blog/content/post/online-identity-is-complicated.md

 This could be rolled out in tandem with making bot registration much more thorough.
 Twitter is already [experimenting](https://blog.twitter.com/common-thread/en/topics/stories/2021/the-secret-world-of-good-bots) in this area.
 Making liveness testing much more frequent, but *much* easier than captchas, and forcing bots through a separate system that requires strong identity attestation to an individual or company would allow good bots to continue while limiting malicious bots.

-Hate speech, disinformation, death threats – these are all terrible things that happen online that *might* be improved or reduced by enforcing identity.
+Hate speech, disinformation, death threats – these are all terrible things that happen online that might be improved or reduced for *some* people by enforcing identity.
 But we know from experience that enforcing identity will cause crimes, violence, death, and legal trouble.

 Tech has a long history of ignoring or downplaying the marginalized.
 These efforts around identity come from a good place – a desire to see social and online media improve and to counteract some of its most pernicious problems.
 But even in an attempt to do good with social media, we again risk leaving out the vulnerable and causing more harm than good.
 And, as we’ve seen, once information is public it’s close to impossible to claw back.
 If we get this wrong there's no going back.